Vegetarian Cannibal: Production

 The film was based on the eponymous novel by Ivo Balenović, also known by the pen name "Alen Bović".

 Reception

 Film School Rejects was mixed in their review, praising Bitorajac's acting while commenting that the film's ending "will easily divide the audience".
 The Austinist was more positive, stating "Yes, this movie is kind of a downer, but adventurous filmgoers will probably find Vegetarian Cannibal to be worth their time".

-The film was selected as the Croatian entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.
+The film was selected as the Croatian entry for the Best Foreign Language Film at the 85th Academy Awards, but it did not make the final shortlist.

 Lead actor Bitorajac states that he views the character of Danko as the "most despicable character he has ever played" and that while he was initially leery of the script, he was satisfied after seeing the completed product.